jxhe/struct-learning-with-flow/README.md

 The code performs unsupervised structure learning with flow, specifically on Markov structure and dependency structure.

+Please concact junxianh@cs.cmu.edu if you have any questions.

 ## Requirements

 - Python 3.6